briancphillips/classify/README.md

 - Comprehensive evaluation and visualization
 - Checkpoint support for interrupted training
 - Support for CUDA, MPS (Apple Silicon), and CPU
+- Experiment management with YAML configuration
+- Automated results consolidation and analysis

 ## Installation